 These experiences also led to my internship at Esri, the creator and still the leader of the GIS industry.
 This broader platform allowed me to further develop my design and coding skills, and to help people succeed in their mapping tasks.
 I realized a lot of the urban planning, architecture, and GeoDesign classes I took gave me contextual understanding of the field, so that I could catch up to the work pace quickly.
-In my Esri internship, I am working with the GeoPlanner team, and part of my roles is to develop some tutorial videos for people to learn about the app.
+In my Esri internship, I worked with the GeoPlanner team, and part of my roles is to develop some tutorial videos for people to learn about the app.
 Here is the first video I produced with the guidance of my mentor, Joe Liao, which uses data about USC.

 After graduating in May 2018, I see myself working closely in GIS consulting and software design.
 Eventually, I want to go to graduate school to expand my skill sets so that I can better serving the people in need with technology.